When you love someone with an addiction, all you think about is helping them get sober.

 The first 1-2 weeks of the intervention process are spent preparing for the day we officially confront your loved one about their addiction.

 In addition to the private meetings with your interventionist, you also get access to our group membership where you can listen to recorded lessons and join live group calls to help learn how to do what it is we’re asking you to do and to use the community to strengthen and support you in this new way of relating and communicating.

 Through Tipping Point™ Recovery’s Family Intervention process, you’ll receive:

-- Improved family communications, both with the addict and even when they are not yet willing
+- Improved family communications, even with an addict who is not yet willing

 - Regular educational sessions (mostly online, some in person) with hands-on exercises for you to complete privately

 - Phone and email support, so there’s always someone there when you need them

 - Follow-up conversations with support professionals

 - Daily and weekly habits, routines and milestones to keep you moving toward the next step